 Under our certificate of incorporation, we have authority to issue up to 50,000,000 shares of preferred stock.
-At May 13, 1999, we had outstanding 2,000,000 shares of Series A Convertible Redeemable Preferred Stock.
+As of November 13, 2000 we had outstanding 2,000,000 shares of Series A convertible redeemable preferred stock.
 The general terms of our Series A convertible redeemable preferred stock are as follows:

-- Dividends on our Series A stock are cumulative from the date of original issuance and payable quarterly generally at a rate of 5.0% per annum through March 31, 1999; 5.5% through December 31, 1999; 5.625% through December 31, 2000; 6.0% through December 31, 2001; 6.5% through December 31, 2002; 7.0% until May 12, 2009; and 6.0% thereafter. - .
-On or after December 31, 2002, shares of our Series A stock are convertible, at the holder's election, into shares of our common stock at a conversion price of \$38.10 per share of common stock. - .
-Beginning on May 12, 2009, the Series A stock may be redeemed in six annual tranches at the election of either the holder or us.
-The liquidation preference of our Series A stock is \$50 per share.
+- Dividends on our Series A convertible redeemable preferred stock are cumulative from the date of original issuance and payable quarterly generally at a rate of 5.0% per annum through March 31, 1999; 5.5% through December 31, 1999; 5.625% through December 31, 2000; 6.0% through December 31, 2001; 6.5% through December 31, 2002; 7.0% until May 12, 2009; and 6.0% thereafter. - .
+On or after December 31, 2002, shares of our Series A convertible redeemable preferred stock are convertible, at the holder's election, into shares of our common stock at a conversion price of \$38.10 per share of common stock. - .
+Beginning on May 12, 2009, the Series A convertible redeemable preferred stock may be redeemed in six annual tranches at the election of either the holder or us.
+The liquidation preference of our Series A convertible redeemable preferred stock is \$50 per share.

 Under our certificate of incorporation, we have authority to issue up to 150,000,000 shares of Series E Junior Participating Cumulative Preferred Stock.
-At May 13, 1999, none of the Series E Junior Participating Cumulative Preferred Stock were issued or outstanding.
+As of November 13, 2000 none of the Series E Junior Participating Cumulative Preferred Stock were issued or outstanding.
 Shares of our Series E Junior Participating Cumulative Preferred Stock may be issued under our shareholder rights plan, which is summarized beginning on page 22.